Nastel/gocypher-cybench-java/gocypher-cybench-client/gocypher-cybench-comparator/README.md

 * `deltaCompareWithinVersion`, `sdCompareWithinVersion`, `deltaCompareBetweenVersions`, and `sdCompareBetweenVersions` are compare methods you can call with your scores that run all calculations behind the scenes and return `Double` values
+	* These methods also have separate logging signatures that allow you to pass more parameters for better logging outputs
 * `calculateDelta`, `calculateMean`, `calculateSD`, and `calculatePercentChange` are simple methods you can quickly access for your own calculations and return `Double` values
 * `passAssertionDeviation`, `passAssertionPercentage`, and `passAssertionPositive` are assertion methods you can use to